TL;DR Answer Box

 The Core Principles Behind FIRE

-This requires aligning spending with values, eliminating lifestyle inflation, and maximizing surplus income.
+This requires aligning spending with values, limiting lifestyle inflation, and maximizing surplus income.

 - Low-cost index funds (e.g., S&P 500 ETFs)